My Mom always told me to listen to my body.

 My natural rhythm is my foundation and my guiding force.

-If I sleep half the day, it’s very, very likely I’ll create great work the next day, or later that week… which leads to more great work, and more fulfillment.
+If I don’t do much one day, it’s very likely I’ll create great work the next day, or later that week… which leads to more great work, and more fulfillment.

 I have reverence for my rhythm.